awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg.md

 For more information about Apache Iceberg, see [https://iceberg\.apache\.org/](https://iceberg.apache.org/)\.

-## Considerations and Limitations<a name="querying-iceberg-considerations-and-limitations"></a>
+## Considerations and limitations<a name="querying-iceberg-considerations-and-limitations"></a>

 Athena support for Iceberg tables has the following limitations:
-+ **Tables with AWS Glue catalog only** – Only Iceberg tables created against the AWS Glue catalog based on specifications defined by the [open source Glue Catalog implementation](https://iceberg.apache.org/docs/latest/aws/#glue-catalog) are supported from Athena\.
++ **Tables with AWS Glue catalog only** – Only Iceberg tables created against the AWS Glue catalog based on specifications defined by the [open source glue catalog implementation](https://iceberg.apache.org/docs/latest/aws/#glue-catalog) are supported from Athena\.
 + **Table locking support by AWS Glue only** – Unlike the open source Glue catalog implementation, which supports plug\-in custom locking, Athena supports AWS Glue optimistic locking only\.
 Using Athena to modify an Iceberg table with any other lock implementation will cause potential data loss and break transactions\.
 + **Parquet files only** – Currently, Athena supports Iceberg tables in Parquet file format only\.
 ORC and AVRO are not supported\.
 + **Iceberg v2 tables** – Athena only creates and operates on Iceberg v2 tables\.
 For the difference between v1 and v2 tables, see [Format version changes](https://iceberg.apache.org/spec/#appendix-e-format-version-changes) in the Apache Iceberg documentation\.